-Marriage based Adjustment of Status is an immigration process that leads to permanent residence status (green card) through marriage to a US Citizen and in some cases through marriage to a US Lawful Permanent Resident in some cases.
-It is an immigration petition that adjusts an individual’s non-immigration status to Immigrant Status (Green Card) and only available if you are in the U.S. and wish to live permanent in the U.S.
+Marriage based Adjustment of Status is an immigration process that leads to permanent residence status (green card) through marriage to a US Citizen or Lawful Permanent Resident.
+It is an immigration option if you are in the U.S. and wish to live permanent in the U.S.

 - Foreign national who are married to a U.S citizen (in some cases a lawful permanent resident); and

 - physically present in the United States; and

 - were inspected and admitted or inspected and paroled into the United States; and